kengraf/UNH-IT718/Lab2-Basic-Server/README.md

 - Do you know what resources you will pay for?
 Leaving unused compute running is a bad idea.
 - The scripts in these labs do not clean up after themselves.

+> [!TIP]
-> [!NOTE]Forward thinking
+> **Thinking ahead**
 > - Your project will require a running server, it can be but does not need to be a web server.
+> - You may want to consider installing a platform (Node, React, etc) that you have used in the past for your project.
-A later lab will show how static pages are best served by configuring cloud storage for that function.
+> - A later lab will show how static pages are best served by configuring cloud storage for that function.

 ## Lab Report
 Provide one or more screenshots for each cloud vendor showing: